 - Avoid using electronic gadgets at least 1 hour before your sleeping time.

 - Practice a bedtime ritual; it can be any activity that relaxes you like meditation, a warm bath, or reading a book.

-- Exercising at least 3-4 hours before hitting the bed is considered to help you sleep better.
+- Exercising at least 3-4 hours before hitting the bed is known to help you sleep better.